rthombs/xtasysum/README.md

 # References

 Allison, Paul, D. 2019.
 "Asymmetric Fixed-Effects Models for Panel Data."
-Socius:1-12
+Socius:1-12.

+Bailey, N., G. Kapetanios and M. H. Pesaran.
+2016.
+Exponent of cross-sectional dependence: estimation and inference.
+Journal of Applied Econometrics 31: 929-960.

+Bailey, N., G. Kapetanios and M. H. Pesaran.
+2019.
+Exponent of Cross-sectional Dependence for Residuals.
+Sankhya B. The Indian Journal of Statistics.

+Ditzen, J. (2021).
+Estimating long-run effects and the exponent of cross-sectional dependence: An update to xtdcce2.
+The Stata Journal, 21(3), 687-707.

+Pesaran, M. H. 2015.
+Testing Weak Cross-Sectional Dependence in Large Panels.
+Econometric Reviews 34(6-10):1089–1117.

 Shin, Yongcheol, Byungchul Yu, and Matthew Greenwood-Nimmo.
 2014.
 "Modelling Asymmetric Cointegration and Dynamic Multipliers in a Nonlinear ARDL Framework."
 Pp. 281–314 in Festschrift in Honor of Peter Schmidt, edited by R. Sickle C. Horrace.
 New York: Springer.